nathanduker/Assignment1/README.md

 <!-- any installation needs should be defined -->
 ### Installation

 For this particular project, there are no specific installation requirements.
-You can download the source code, open up the folder and load up the index.html file in any browser.
+You can download the source code, open up the folder and load up the index.html file in any browser using a local server.

 <!-- Write instructions on how to start working on your project -->
 ### Develop